leviathanbadger/cc-web-components/PROJECT-PLAN.md

 interactive number input that avoids the tedious workflow of constant manual edits.

-Overall, the project’s goal is to build a library of custom UI components (e.g. draggable numeric inputs, and potentially others inspired by Adobe’s tool palette) that developers can drop into any web application.
-These components will be implemented in Rust and compiled to WebAssembly for high performance, and they will be exposed as native browser elements (using the Web Components standard) so that they can be used with any framework or plain HTML.
-By leveraging the Shadow DOM for each component, the implementation details can remain encapsulated, making the components easy to reuse without fear of CSS/JS conflicts on the page.
-The project is also a personal learning endeavor for modern web technologies: the author intends to explore Rust/WASM, the Shadow DOM, the Pointer Events API (for mouse/touch interactions), Pointer Lock (for capturing the cursor during drag operations), and even the Houdini CSS API for custom styling effects.
-Finally, the project is an experiment in using AI coding tools (OpenAI’s Codex) to automate parts of the development, hence the “Experimenting with Codex” remark in the README.
-In summary, CC Web Components will blend cutting-edge web platform features with Rust’s performance, aiming to deliver novel UI controls that improve user experience in web applications similar to how Adobe’s UIs do.
+Overall, the project’s goal is to build a library of custom UI components (e.g. draggable numeric inputs and others inspired by Adobe’s tool palette) that developers can drop into any web application.
+The components are written in TypeScript and are exposed as native browser elements (using the Web Components standard) so that they can be used with any framework or plain HTML.
+By leveraging the Shadow DOM for each component, the implementation details remain encapsulated, making the components easy to reuse without fear of CSS/JS conflicts on the page.
+The project is also a personal learning endeavor for modern web technologies: the author intends to explore the Shadow DOM, the Pointer Events API (for mouse/touch interactions), Pointer Lock (for capturing the cursor during drag operations), and even the Houdini CSS API for custom styling effects.
+Finally, the project is an experiment in using AI coding tools (OpenAI’s Codex) to automate parts of the development.
+In summary, CC Web Components will blend cutting-edge web platform features to deliver novel UI controls that improve user experience in web applications similar to how Adobe’s UIs do.

 ## Key Technologies and Tools